aditi-hinge/calculator/README.md

 # calculator

-## Made by Vanilla Javascript, html and css
+## Made with Vanilla Javascript, html and css